Barbara Blaine, Former SNAP President & Founder

 In 1988, Barbara Blaine founded the Survivors Network of those Abused by Priests, the nation’s oldest and largest self-help organization for victims of clergy sexual abuse.
-SNAP’s first support meetings were held in a homeless shelter that Blaine ran in south Chicago.
+The first support group meetings of SNAP were held in a homeless shelter that Blaine ran in south Chicago.
 Through word of mouth and small ads, SNAP grew into a national outreach, educational and advocacy organization.
-Today, SNAP has more than 12,000 members and 65 chapters in the United States, Canada and Mexico.
+Today, SNAP has more than 21,000 members.

 The shattering experience directed the course of Blaine’s life.
-She went on to become a social worker and an attorney who advocated for children’s rights.
-She earned a bachelor's degree from St. Louis University, a master's degree in social work from Washington University in St. Louis, a master of divinity degree from Catholic Theological Seminary in Chicago and a Juris Doctor degree in law from DePaul University School of Law.
+She went on to become a social worker and an attorney who advocates for children’s rights.
+She earned a bachelor's degree from St. Louis University, a master's degree in social work from Washington University in St. Louis, a master of divinity degree from Catholic Theological Seminary in Chicago and a law degree from DePaul University School of Law.

 In 2002, Ms. Magazine chose Blaine as one of its “women of the year” for her work on behalf of clergy sexual abuse victims.
 In bestowing the award, the magazine noted that Blaine founded her organization “14 years before the issue became a front-page story.”
 By empowering survivors to tell their stories publicly, Blaine has been a catalyst in lifting the climate of secrecy that enables clergy predators to thrive.

 For nearly a decade, Blaine ran a homeless shelter in south Chicago.
-At the time, she was part of a Catholic Worker house – a faith-based community in which members live and work among the poor, accepting voluntary poverty themselves.
+At the time, she was part of the Catholic Worker movement – a faith-based community in which members live and work among the poor, accepting voluntary poverty themselves.
 After earning her law degree, Blaine became a public guardian for Cook County, Ill., which includes the city of Chicago.
-In that role, she advocated for children.
+In that role, she advocated for abused and neglected children.